R2Northstar/NorthstarBlog/_posts/2023-02-21-vanilla-unrestricted-server-script.md

 # Final Words:

 Congrats on making it to the end of the post.
-Hope you enjoyed the little tour into how we reported the script vulnerability to EA Security and Respawn, and worked with them to resolve it.
+I hope you enjoyed the little tour into how we reported the script vulnerability to EA Security and Respawn, and worked with them to resolve it.
 At this point I want to give a shout-out again to Respawn and EA Security for listening to us and resolving the issue.

-Then of course special mention goes to _zxcPandora_ for originally finding the bug as well as _Emma_ for doing some PoC testing, _wolf109909_ for keeping us updated on usage of the exploit they found in the wild, _Taskinoz_ for reaching out to a Respawn employee directly, _H0L0_ for helping with proof-reading and of course all the lovely Northstar developers and contributors as well as the rest of community as whole <3
+Then of course special mention goes to _zxcPandora_ for originally finding the bug as well as _Emma_ for doing some PoC testing, _wolf109909_ for keeping us updated on usage of the exploit they found in the wild, _Taskinoz_ for reaching out to a Respawn employee directly, _H0L0_ and _eRaid_ for helping with proof-reading, and of course all the lovely Northstar developers and contributors as well as the rest of community as whole <3